 Since the cause of rheumatoid arthritis is not known, no specific cure has yet been developed.
-But it has been found that through organized programs of medical, physical and occupational therapy, through special training in the activities of daily living, and through social and vocational counselling, many patients suffering from rheumatoid arthritis can be rehabilitated to a self-sufficient life.
+But it has been found that through organized programs of medical, physical and occupational therapy, through special training in the activities of daily living, and through social and vocational counselling, many patients suffering from rheumatoid arthhis entire treatment time on activities of daily living and vocational assessment.